 Christ Church is a featured stop on Charleston Raconteurs' French Santee tour.
 Book your tour today!

-Christ Church was the first of the Charles Towne colony's 10 parishes to be organized under the Church Act of 1706.
-Parishes represented more than just a religious confederation, as a parish's vestry also made up the local government councils.
+Christ Church was among the first of the Charles Town colony's 10 parishes to be organized under the Church Act of 1706.
+Because the Church of England was the colony's state church, parishes represented more than just a religious confederation; Anglican church vestries also served as local civic leaders.

-The first wooden church building, erected here in 1706, burned in a 1725 forest fire.
+The first wooden church erected here in 1706 burned in a 1725 forest fire.
 The brick and stucco building you see today was built the following year.
 Just north of the church is the original vestry house, c.
-1751
+1751.

-Charleston fell to the British during the American Revolution in 1780 and was occupied.
-As the British evacuated the city in 1782, they burned many of the things in the path of their retreat, including Christ Church.
-Though the interior was destroyed the walls you see today remained standing.
-Parishioners rebuilt the church in 1788.
+Charles Town fell to the British during the American Revolution in 1780 and was occupied for nearly two years.
+As the British evacuated the city, they burned many of the places and things in the path of their retreat, including Christ Church.
+Though the interior of the church was destroyed, the walls you see today remained standing.
+Parishioners rebuilt the church's interior in 1788.

-During the last months of the American Civil War, the church and its graveyard were occupied by an African American calvary unit.
+During the last months of the American Civil War, the church and its graveyard were occupied by the 21st Massachusetts Regiment, an African-American calvary unit.
 Their valued horses were stabled in the church building, while the men camped around the graveyard.
-The church's interior was stripped bare for use as firewood.
-It was rebuilt by 1874.
+Members of the 21st Massachusetts were the first to enter Charleston after its fall on Feb.
+18, 1865, The church's interior was stripped bare for use as firewood.
+It was again rebuilt by 1874.

-The graveyard contains just under 900 souls, dating back from the mid-1700s to today.
-Here are a few of folks we'll discuss:
+The churchyard contains about 900 souls, dating back from the mid-1700s to today.
+Some of those buried here include:

 Christ Church and U.S. Highway 17 in the early 20th century.